vtex-apps/quantity-on-cart/docs/README.md

 ```
 vtex install vtexarg.quantity-on-cart
 ```
-4. Open your store’s Store Theme app directory in your code editor.
+3. Open your store’s Store Theme app directory in your code editor.
-5. Open your app's `manifest.json` file and add the Quantity On Cart app under the `peerDependencies` field.
+4. Open your app's `manifest.json` file and add the Quantity On Cart app under the `peerDependencies` field.

 ```json
 "peerDependencies": {
   "vtexarg.quantity-on-cart": "2.x"
 }
 ```
-4. Add the `quantity-on-cart` block to other theme block using a product context since the `quantity-on-cart` block handles product data.
-For example, the [`product-summary.shelf`](https://developers.vtex.com/vtex-developer-docs/docs/vtex-product-summary-productsummaryshelf#configuration):
+5. Add the `quantity-on-cart` block to other theme block using a product context since the `quantity-on-cart` block handles product data, such as the `store.product`or the [`product-summary.shelf`](https://developers.vtex.com/vtex-developer-docs/docs/vtex-product-summary-productsummaryshelf#configuration).
+For the example below, we have added to the `product-summary.shelf`:

 ```json
   {